-The plan for treatment of waste as mentioned in the fourth subsection, should include reduction of waste volume, source separation, reuse, recycling and potential energy recovery.
+The waste treatment plan as mentioned in the fourth subsection, should include information about reduction of waste volume, source separation, reuse, recycling and potential energy recovery.

 Waste oil as mentioned in the fifth subsection, means used lubricants and similar oils (used in engines, gear boxes, hydraulic systems, transformers, switches etc.) that can no longer be used as originally intended.